jai38/jai38/README.md

 <br />

-## I'm a third year Software Engineer & a Web-developer
+## I'm a third year Software Engineer Student
 - 🔭 Currently Intern at [Material Depot](https://materialdepot.in/) As Software Developer
 - 👯 I’m looking for a SDE-I position
 - 🔥 I'm best at handling backend of website & making automations